|

 E) Galaxy Modifications: A few changes and additions have been implimented into the galaxy map and TBackgrounds file.
 The fogs seen in a lot of sectors have been removed, and visual ranges have been increased to be on par with the average distances in clear sectors.
 Furthermore, the home sector shipyards for each race (save the Terrans, since the Torus is a nightmare to try and work with) have had all possible race ship and station entries added, including the Phased Array Laser, Plasma Beam, Tri-Beam and Fusion Beam forges, and their home sector equipment docks have been similarly stocked with all compatable weapons and wares.

 F) Missile Adjustment: Missiles and missile compatabilities have been adjusted to remove some of their extreme power while still making them useful.
 Missiles now come in speeds of 500 m/s (anti-fighter missiles) and 375 m/s (anti-capital missiles) with accelerations based on their missile class: 250 for Lights and anti-fighter missiles, 167 for Mediums, 125 for Heavies, 75 for Heavies intended for anti-capship use, 66 for Bomber ordinance, and 47 for capship-to-capship torpedoes.
 Many missiles have had their lifetimes adjusted based on their performance characteristics and intended uses - single-round fighter-to-fighter missiles typically run for 30 seconds and are enough for a single max-range strike or two-three passes at close range, while self-guiding cluster missiles have 60 to 120 seconds to permit them to continually track and change targets as the situation requires, and torpedoes and anti-capital missiles can go for between two and a half to five minutes.
 For fighter-oriented missiles, damage is generally equal to 3/5 the average shield capacity of the class capable of launching it, with increases for more powerful (and expensive) missiles - when fighting within your own ship class (for fighters, anyway) you won't be vulnerable to insta-kills at full shield strength.
-Finally, missiles have been organized into more sensible groups - hammerheads are no longer medium-class missiles that can be carried by all ships except Terran ones, for example.
+Refire rates have been set to a flat 2.5 seconds for normal non-rapid-fire missiles, and missiles have been organized into more sensible groups - hammerheads are no longer medium-class missiles that can be carried by all ships except Terran ones, for example.

 G) Equipment RelVal/Dock Capacity Adjustment: In order to make endgame capital ship combat and galactic domination more accessable within a reasonable timeframe, as well as to eliminate large amounts of what I believe to be unnessecary value inflation, weapons and shields have gotten their relvals recalculated based on their capabilities.
 On average, RelVals have been reduced to 1/3rd of their previous values, and many affected items have had dock and factory capacity increases as a result of such.
 RelVals have also been equalized between NPC and player factories, as Egosoft had for whatever reason set player production times for many items 20% higher than NPCs.
 In addition, several of the Ware files have had their entries adjusted: Basic materials have RelVals of 6 for plant-based resources and 24 for animal-based ones, Foods have received similar patterns (6 for cloth rimes and 20 for meatsteak cahoonas, for example) and all of these entries have had their volumes dropped to 1 unit of cargo (presumably cubic meters).

 H) Player HQ Adjustment: To make the player HQ much more effective (and actually desireable) to use, some of its characteristics have been tweaked.
-Its capacity to hold resources and products has been boosted tenfold from 500K units to 5 million units (which is primarily important for the storage of energy cells, of which copious amounts are required for the construction of high-end vessels) and ship construction is now instantanious so as to make construction viable versus simply buying the desired ship at a shipyard.
-The resources (or rather the amounts) required to build ships have also been altered: credits are no longer used, and the material component requirements have been boosted to compensate, as well as readjustments based on the actual average value of the component in question.
+Its capacity to hold resources and products has been boosted thirtyfold from 500K units to 15 million units (which is primarily important for the storage of energy cells, ore, and silicon wafers, of which copious amounts are required for the construction of high-end vessels) and ship construction is now instantanious so as to make construction viable versus simply buying the desired ship at a shipyard.
+The resources and the the amounts required to build ships have also been altered: credits are no longer used, race-specific materials such as Cloth Rimes, Teladianium, and Rastar Oil have been removed (each race was building ships before they had access to the other materials, after all) and the material component requirements have been boosted and spread to compensate, as well as readjustments based on the actual average value of the component in question.
 Repairing, recycling, and reverse-engineering still takes time, but the timeframes for such have been reduced to 10% of their originals (5% in the case of reverse-engineering) to make the headquarters' abilities much more viable.

 I) Solar Power Plant Adjustments: In order to enable the exploitation of resources in silicon-scarce sectors, Solar Power Plants have been made completily resource-free: a script removes the crystal resource from any player-built SPP soon after construction, and NPC stations no longer accept crystals as secondary resources.
 Furthremore, the prices for solar power plants have been reduced to 10% of their originals: given the essential nature of energy cells, the enormous cost of power plants (along with the cost of the nessecary support facilities like food production and crystal factories) SPPs are enormous moneysinks despite energy cells being a bottom-tier ware.